 Once a participant is accepted into a Wabash workshop or colloquy, the Wabash College business office will determine the correct procedure for payment of honoraria.
 All U.S. citizens will need to fill out a W-9 for each calendar year that they are in the workshop or colloquy.
 Citizens of other countries will need to fill out a “Foreign National Information Form” to inform us of their immigration and/or citizenship status.
 In general, honoraria can be paid to:

-- Canadian citizens working in Canada – no restrictions on payment if you enter the U.S. as a B-1 Visitor for Business.
-You must request and fill out the appropriate paperwork prior to your travel to the United States.
+U.S. Citizens and Permanent Residents – no restrictions on stipend payments.
+Canadian citizens working in Canada – no restrictions on payment if you enter the U.S. on a B-1 Visa for Business and have a SSN or ITIN.
+You must provide appropriate paperwork prior to your travel and complete some forms once you have arrived.

 Please contact us with any questions or concerns: